PyBioProx/PyBioProx/paper/main.md

 channels.
 Prior to detection of fluorescent objects, different pre-processing steps may be performed to improve detection accuracy.
 PyDist provides a limited number of pre-processing options derived from the `scipy.ndimage` package.
-In the examples presented in this paper, pre-processing with a multidimensional Gaussian filter (`scipy.ndimage.gaussian_filter`) at a sigma of `1` is used to reduce single-pixel scale noise prior to object detection.
+Image data in _fig 3_ was pre-processed with an unsharp mask in imageJ to enhance image sharpness followed by processing with a multidimensional Gaussian filter (`scipy.ndimage.gaussian_filter`) at a sigma of `1` in PyDist is used to reduce single-pixel scale noise prior to object detection.
 Following pre-processing, binary 2D/3D arrays are generated to define regions containing ‘on’ (1) and ‘off’ (0) pixels representing positive and negative signal.
 PyDist provides a range of thresholding methods from the